Professor of Music

-Dr. Charles Hausmann has been Director of Choral Studies and Professor of Conducting at the Moores School of Music, University of Houston since 1985 where he conducts the Moores School Choral Artists, teaches choral conducting and literature, and supervises the master's and doctoral programs in conducting.
-As conductor of the Houston Symphony Chorus since 1986, Dr. Hausmann has prepared the chorus for over 300 performances with the Symphony and has lead them on numerous tours to Mexico and Europe.
+Dr. Charles Hausmann has been Professor of Conducting at the Moores School of Music, University of Houston since 1985 where he teaches choral conducting and literature, and supervises the master's and doctoral programs in conducting.
+As conductor of the Houston Symphony Chorus from 1986-2014, Dr. Hausmann prepared the chorus for over 300 performances with the Symphony and has lead them on numerous tours to Mexico and Europe.
 Also active as a church musician, he has been Director of Music at churches in Colorado, Kentucky, New Jersey, and Texas.
 He currently serves as Director of the St. Philip Presbyterian Church Choir in Houston.

 Last season he prepared over forty performances with university, symphony, and church choirs.
 Major works prepared under his direction last season include: Mendelssohn's Elijah, Kodaly's, Te Deum, Brahms' Triumphlied, Beethoven's Missa Solemnis, and Orff's Carmina Burana.
 He also prepares the annual performances of Handel's Messiah and holiday pops programs with the Houston Symphony.